Bangladesh–Turkey relations

 Bangladesh–Turkey relations are the bilateral relations between Bangladesh and Turkey.
 Both countries are members of the Organisation of Islamic Cooperation.
-Turkey has an embassy in Dhaka and Bangladesh has one in Ankara and a consulate in Istanbul.
+Turkey has an embassy in Dhaka, and Bangladesh has one in Ankara and a consulate in Istanbul.

 History

 An Ottoman fleet in the 16th century, not far from the Port of Chittagong.

 Early

 The two nations have had diplomatic relationships for several centuries.
 Ottoman ports were establishing trade links with Bengal by the 1580s.
 The ancient shipbuilding industry at the Port of Chittagong provided for the entire fleet of Ottoman warships of the sultans in the 17th century.
 The renowned muslin trade in Bengal was also welcomed by the Ottomans, who used the material for their turbans.

-Dr. Mukhtar Ahmed Ansari's All-India Medical Mission travelled to Constantinople in 1912 to provide medical aid to the Ottoman Empire during the Balkan Wars.
+Mukhtar Ahmed Ansari's All-India Medical Mission travelled to Constantinople in 1912 to provide medical aid to the Ottoman Empire during the Balkan Wars.
 One notable participant in the mission was the Bengali author Ismail Hossain Siraji.
-Bengali Muslims continued to express their support to the Ottomans during the Khilafat Movement.
+Bengali Muslims continued to express their support for the Ottomans during the Khilafat Movement.